Jayrmajithia/CompareVersionAPI/readme.md

 The compare endpoint is used for comparing versions in this application.

 ## Assumptions
-For this application I making assumption that the values in the versions are always numeric.
+For this application I am making an assumption that the values in the versions are always numeric.
-If we see any alphabetic values or they don't follow the format of versioning (i.e. it contains commas or other delimiter than `.` it will raise an error
+If we see any alphabetic values or they don't follow the format of versioning (i.e. it contains commas or other delimiter than `.` it will raise an error)

 ## "/compare/version1/version2"
 This will compare the version1 with version2 and return if it is `"before"`, `"after"` or `"equal"`